Portable Battery Care and Tips

 - Nickel Metal Hydride (NiMH)

 One of the major advantages of Lithium Ion batteries is their power-to-weight ratio, easily exceeding that of NiMH for a lighter, smaller power supply.
-These high tech batteries offer a longer operating time and the advantage of not experiencing memory effect.
+These high-tech batteries offer a longer operating time and the advantage of not experiencing a memory effect.

 Unication Pager Battery Care and Tips

 As with any battery-operated device, freezing temperatures of 30 degrees and below may impact the G1's battery life.
 The following preventative measures are recommended to maximize battery performance in cold temperatures.

 • Ensure that batteries are fully charged prior to any extended exposure to freezing temperatures.
 Do not leave your G1 in exposed temperatures for long periods of time.
 It is recommended to keep the pager on you as body warmth helps to protect from cold conditions.

 • Replacing your G1 batteries every 6 months is strongly recommended.
 Replacing your G1 batteries before the start of the cold season will help to maximize battery life.
 For optimal performance, Unication recommends using at least 1000 mAh NiMH rechargeable batteries.